oac-tree/sup-dto/doc/source/anytype.rst

 The ``AnyType`` API contains a number of methods for querying specific information about the type.
 These are listed here.

-.. function:: GetTypeCode() const
+.. function:: TypeCode AnyType::GetTypeCode() const

    Retrieve the typecode enumerator for this object.

+   :return: TypeCode enumerator.

    Besides the scalar type enumerators listed above, there exist three additional enumerators:

 .. enumerator:: TypeCode::Empty